-Six weeks later the Bodhisatta began his journey with five hundred carts, and the goblins approached him in the same manner.
-His team believed the lie and wanted to ditch their water so they could travel faster.
-But the Bodhisatta recognized the ruse and refused, explaining to his men that if there really was rain up ahead they would hear thunder, see storm clouds and lightning, and feel wind.
-When they came to the site of the foolish young merchant’s massacre, they circled their wagons for the night to make a fortified camp and kept watch, swords in hand, until morning.
-When they left, they swapped their weakest carts with some of the abandoned ones that were stronger and took the most valuable merchandise.
+Six weeks later, the Bodhisatta began his journey with five hundred carts, and halfway through, the goblins approached him with the same story.
+His men believed the lie and wanted to ditch their water so they could travel faster.
+But the Bodhisatta recognized the ruse and refused, explaining to his men that if there really was rain ahead, they would hear thunder, see storm clouds and lightning, and feel wind.
+When they came to the place where the foolish young merchant’s group had been massacred, they circled their wagons for the night to make a fortified camp and kept watch, swords in hand, until morning.
+When they left, they swapped their weakest carts for some of the abandoned ones that were stronger and took the most valuable merchandise.
 All the men made a great profit and returned home safely.

 In the Lifetime of the Buddha

 Anathapindika, a wealthy supporter of the Buddha known for his extreme generosity, brought five hundred of his friends, all followers of other sects, to hear the Buddha preach.
 After hearing his lesson, they all became dedicated followers of the Buddha, keeping the precepts and showing charity.
 Later, when the Buddha went away for many months, these men reverted to their former faiths.

-When the Buddha returned, these fickle men came to see him again and the Buddha reminded them his teachings were the only complete, indisputable truth and nobody who followed his path would suffer in hell.
+When the Buddha returned, these fickle men came to see him again, and the Buddha reminded them that his teachings were the only complete, indisputable truth, and nobody who followed his path would suffer in hell.
 Then he told them this story to emphasize his point.

-The foolish young merchant was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis, and his caravan workers who died were Devadatta’s followers while the Bodhisatta’s workers who reached their goal safely were the Buddha’s followers.
+The foolish young merchant was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis, and the caravan workers who died were Devadatta’s followers.
+The Bodhisatta’s workers who safely reached their goal were earlier births of the Buddha’s followers.